OHIF/Viewers/platform/docs/docs/migration-guide/from-3p8-to-3p9-beta.md

 </Tabs>

+### Run newer yarn version
+You must be running a newer yarn version for react 18.
+It isn't clear the exact yarn required.

 ### Update React version:
 In your custom extensions and modes, change the version of react and react-dom to ^18.3.1.